Albert0i/Finding-Bigfoot-with-JavaScript-Vector-Search/README.md

 ![alt sightings](img/sightings.JPG)

 As you can see, every sighting is stored in [HASH](https://redis.io/docs/latest/develop/data-types/hashes/) `bigfoot:sighting:<id>`, a separate [STREAM](https://redis.io/docs/latest/develop/data-types/streams/) `bigfoot:sighting:reported` is stored for later use.
+The `loader.js` per se works by reading in [JSONL](https://jsonlines.org/) data line by line, makes a `POST` call to `http://localhost:3000/api/load`, our backend API, that is.

 #### III.
 Creating embeddings